FACorreiaa/skyvisor-insight/README.md

 Scrapping API of https://aviationstack.com/

-Storing data over time using Go, Echo, Templ, HTMX and Postgres
+Storing data over time using Go, HTMX, Tailwind and Postgres.

+TODO:
+ - Use Templ (eventually)